-Starbucks: "Grounds for the Ground" Find out more about using coffee grounds to improve your compost pile.
+Starbucks: Refresh for a good cause!
+Stop by for Alex's Lemonade ...and "Grounds for the Ground" Find out more about using coffee grounds to improve your compost pile.
+Take a scoop home!

-Tuckerton Seaport: The seaport brings some of its history to Island Heights by way of duck carving and beach apparatus drills.
-Stop by and visit.
-Check out the full-size garvey on display.
+Tuckerton Seaport & Baymen's Museum: The seaport brings some of its history to Island Heights by way of duck carving and beach apparatus drills.
+Stop by and watch the decoy carving demonstrations and kids can color a shorebird craft.

 Volunteer Auxiliary for Animal Shelters: Stop by their amazing adoption bus and meet some of the adorable dogs looking for new homes.

-Woodford Cedar Run Wildlife Refuge: Dedicated to the preservation of New Jersey's wildlife and habitats through education, conservation and rehabilitation, this refugesits on 174 wooded acres on the edge of the New Jersey Pinelands.
-Don't miss the special programs at 1:30pm ( Raptors & Reptiles) and 2:30pm (Endangered Species) right at their booth near the BBP information tent.
+Woodford Cedar Run Wildlife Refuge: Dedicated to the preservation of New Jersey's wildlife and habitats through education, conservation and rehabilitation, this refuge sits on 174 wooded acres on the edge of the New Jersey Pinelands.
+Don't miss the special programs at 1:30pm ( Endangered) and 2:30pm (Raptors and Reptiles) right at their booth near the BBP information tent.

 Blueberry Wood Apiary brings all things Bees with honey, candles, wax blocks and cosmetics.

-F & M Novelties offers Sand Art for the Kids in recyclable containers.
+F & M Novelties offers Sand Art for Kids in recyclable containers.

 Linda King has earthenware, ornaments, jewelry, wall hangings, and pottery, all with a natural/sea life theme.